Files and packages

 }

-For example, in C++, this mistake will result in a compile error.
-In Go, it will result in a fatal error when the program is being initialized.
-Other languages may exhibit different symptoms; some will work just fine.
+For example, in C++, this mistake results in a compile error.
+In Go, it results in a fatal error when the program is being initialized.
+Other languages may exhibit different symptoms; some work just fine.

 You can categorically prevent all such issues by always specifying a package in every source file.
 Furthermore, you should specify a good package name.
 Bad package names could just as likely lead to name conflicts.
 A good package name should be informative but also highly unlikely to be used accidentally by another Protobuf user.